thalesgelinger/monkey-cli/README.md

-# monkey
+# Monkey
-A cli devOps tool to automatic generate the CI/CD
+A powerfull interface to solve all devOps monkey job service